Chunjee/graphicsearch.ahk/docs/README.md

 #### Return

-The method returns an array of objects containing all lookup results, Any result is an associative array {1:X, 2:Y, 3:W, 4:H, x:X+W//2, y:Y+H//2, id:Comment}, If no graphic is found, the method returns an empty array.
+(Array) The method returns an array of objects containing all lookup results, Any result is an associative array {1:X, 2:Y, 3:W, 4:H, x:X+W//2, y:Y+H//2, id:Comment}, If no graphic is found, the method returns an empty array.
 All coordinates are relative to Screen, colors are in RGB format, and combination lookup must use uniform color mode